 Stitches & Techniques

-You will need to know a few basic crochet stitches to make the granny square crochet pattern as shown.
+You will need to know a few basic crochet stitches to make the unique solid granny square crochet pattern as shown.
 First, you’ll need to know how to single crochet, then double crochet, slip stitch and finally make a chain stitch.

 You will also want to be familiar with the magic circle technique.
 This is a great way to start projects in the round since it doesn’t leave a hole in the center of the project.